Just skin cancer? Really.

 Here’s the thing–when I told everyone that I had basal cell carcinoma again, I said that if I was going to get cancer, that was the kind to get.
 Basal cell carcinoma is only life-threatening in extremely rare cases, or if it’s left unchecked.

 So that’s the good news.

 The problem is people don’t understand that saying it wasn’t “real” cancer is hurtful.
 Sure, I didn’t survive a life-threatening form of cancer.
 I thank God for that.
 However, it was still an emotional time for me.
-Even if you think it’s not real cancer, even though it is, just say it is.
+Even if you think it’s only skin cancer, not a ‘real’ cancer, even though it is, just say it is.

 Have some compassion and acknowledge what it is.
 People think skin cancer is something that can go away with a cream, or at worst to have it burned or cut off.
 And in many cases, that can be true.
 I didn’t have melanoma, which is the deadlier kind of skin cancer, but I do have a scar permanently etched on my face.

 In fact, I have one from the other surgery, too, but it looks more like a wrinkle.
 The most recent scar looks pretty bad, but I actually like it.
 My scars show who I am and how strong I am.
 When I take selfies, I like to showcase that scar because now, it is just as much a part of me as all of my other features.